WYQS

-WYQS (90.5 FM) is a radio station licensed to Mars Hill, North Carolina, United States.
+WYQS (90.5 FM; "BPR Classic") is a radio station licensed to Mars Hill, North Carolina, United States.
 The station is owned by Western North Carolina Public Radio, Inc. (styled as "Blue Ridge Public Radio"), owner of the area's flagship public radio station, WCQS.
-The format is a mixture of NPR and BBC World Service programs, plus some locally sourced programming.
+The format is a mixture of classical music, NPR programs, and jazz.

-As well as being available via a number of low-power translators as far apart as Brevard, Bryson City, Hendersonville, and Waynesville, BPR News is carried on the second HD Radio channel for WCQS Asheville (WCQS HD2).
+As well as being available via a number of low-power translators as far apart as Brevard, Bryson City, Hendersonville, and Waynesville, BPR Classic is carried on WZQS (90.5 FM) in Cullowhee and the second HD Radio channel of WCQS.
 It is also streamed live via the Blue Ridge Public Radio mobile app and on the station's website, making it available over a much wider area than its FM reach alone would allow.

 History

 The station went on the air as WVMH-FM in 1975; it was originally owned by Mars Hill College.

 On April 12, 2005, after being purchased by Blue Ridge Public Radio, the station changed its call sign to the current WYQS and became a full repeater of WCQS.
 In 2008, the station broke off and began airing programming from the BBC World Service 24 hours a day.
 This 24-hour relay of BBC programming continued, uninterrupted, for almost a decade.

-This station's transmitter was relocated to Big Knob after the Madison County, North Carolina Board of Commissioners voted to allow space to be leased on the tower there.
+This station's transmitter was relocated to Big Knob after the Madison County Board of Commissioners voted to allow space to be leased on the tower there.

 Relaunch as BPR News

 In the spring of 2017, WCQS and its associated stations rebranded under the name "Blue Ridge Public Radio", with WCQS (and its repeaters and translators) continuing to air the established format of NPR programming and classical music.
 At this point WYQS became the home for a new channel, BPR News, with the aim of providing listeners with the choice of an all-speech format station in addition to the established NPR/classical format on WCQS.

-The reception areas of WCQS and BPR News overlap significantly in some areas due to the topography, giving listeners a choice of FM listening from Blue Ridge Public Radio.
+The reception areas of WCQS and WYQS overlap significantly in some areas due to the topography, giving listeners a choice of FM listening from Blue Ridge Public Radio.
 The station also makes efforts to push uptake of its mobile app and streaming services.

-On October 11, 2022, it was announced the Blue Ridge Public Radio will swap its formats for WCQS and WYQS on October 31.